[Updated September 2025] Thanks to our team members Jomarie and Ninotchka, this guide has been updated and is packed with local tips.

 🚌 Public transport

-Public transportation in Manila includes taxis, Uber, buses, Light Rail Transit (LRT), and Metro Rail Transit (MRT).
+Public transportation in Metro Manila includes taxis, ride-hailing services (such as Grab, InDrive, JoyRide, PeekUp, Movelt, and Angkas), buses, trains like Light Rail Transit (LRT) and the Metro Rail Transit (MRT), and jeepneys.

 - Taxis: Usually, taxis are air-conditioned and metered.
 Tourists report constant price scams.
-The best is to keep small notes with you as the driver will probably have no change.
+It's best to keep small notes with you, as the driver will likely have no change.
+It is more advisable to use ride-hailing apps, such as Grab and co.

 - Walking: Walking in major business, shopping, and tourist areas is generally safe.
 However, there are a few dodgy neighborhoods and suburbs in every city.